 Add mushrooms, scallion, ginger and coconut aminos.
 Cook until scallions and mushrooms are softer.

-Stir in garlic, almonds, sherry, mustard, Scriracha, honey and salt.
+Stir in garlic, almonds, sherry, mustard, Scriracha, monk fruit and salt.
 Cook off most of the liquid over medium heat, stirring occasionally.

 Spoon mixture into lettuce cups, top with slivered almonds or the green parts of the scallions as a garnish.